 JAMB

-What to Do With Low JAMB Score For Admission (Below 200)
+What to Do With Low JAMB Score For Admission

 I have also been at this junction before in 2002 when I scored 193 in JAMB.
 It wasn’t easy for me because I was looking for Universities that would accept that score.
-I was unable to use that score eventually but I have a friend who scored 196 in 2002 and was offered admission to study pure and applied physics in LAUTECH.
+I was unable to use that score eventually but I have a friend who scored 196 in 2002 and was offered admission to study pure and applied physics at LAUTECH.
 I will tell you what he did.

-The first step is to check the previous JAMB cut-off mark for each University and Polytechnic and that will give you a clue to Universities and Polytechnics that accept low JAMB score i.e. score below 180.
+The first step is to check the previous JAMB cut-off mark for each University and Polytechnic and that will give you a clue to Universities and Polytechnics that accept low JAMB scores i.e. below 180.
 This will enable you to know whether you will be eligible for PUTME or not.

-How to Gain Admission with Low JAMB Score
+Gaining Admission with Low Score

 Don’t panic

-I have provided the link above to have a clue on the previous JAMB score each University and Polytechnic accept in the last admission.
+I have provided the link above to have a clue on the previous JAMB score each University and Polytechnic accepted in the last admission.
 This is the first thing to do in other to know which direction to go.
 Congratulations to you if your school cut-off mark is below your JAMB score.
 For example, if their cut-off mark is below 180 and you had 190.
-This means you have a chance of being offer admission.
+This means you have a chance of being offered admission.

 Go for a change of course/institution